unboxed/unboxed.co/source/blog/2020-04-15-the-future-planning-system-for-local-authorities.html.markdown

 Planning officers can be responsible for managing multiple householder applications at the ‘assessment and recommendation’ stage, all with differing deadline dates.
 Simple householder applications typically have an eight-week lead time for the full process in which a decision needs to be made and outcome provided to the applicant.

 Assessing applications can take anywhere from half a day for a simple Certificate of Lawfulness and up-to two days for a full householder application.
-Although these applications can rarely be completed in a single sitting, with information going back and forth between planning officers, applicants and consultees, as well as lengthy waiting times (which could take weeks) for revised details and conversations with the applicant and their agent, leading to lengthy backlogs for planning officers.
+These applications can rarely be completed in a single sitting though, with information going back and forth between planning officers, applicants and consultees, as well as lengthy waiting times (which could take weeks) for revised details and conversations with the applicant and their agent.
+This then leads to lengthy backlogs for planning officers to manage.

-A lot of time is taken in this process by accessing different documents to gather information, moving between different software windows (of the same application), and copying and pasting.
+A lot of time is taken in this process by accessing different documents to gather information, moving between different software windows (of the same application), and copying and pasting from one place to another.

 Our research has found that many householder applications can take a similar format, in terms of the information required, and a lot of planning officers’ time can be spent by inputting the same information again and again across different applications of the same type.

 ![Engaging planning officers](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/4bd75fbfccb23d997e92010ad9a0cb98.png)

+<i>Engaging with planning officers.</i>

-During alpha, our team has worked with planning officers across multiple local authorities to create, test and iterate a prototype to:
+During alpha, our team has worked with planning officers and planning managers across multiple local authorities to create, test and iterate a prototype to:

 * Automatically gather information about the application from multiple sources
 * Provide more guidance for planning officers on what should be considered